Financial Aid Satisfactory Academic Progress (SAP)

 - credits earned as a percentage of credits attempted, known as the "pace of completion" (quantitative measure).

-The CPCC Financial Aid Office evaluates Satisfactory Academic Progress before aid is awarded and again after grades are posted for every term, starting with the first semester of enrollment.
-To reasonably measure satisfactory progress toward completion of a degree, diploma or certificate, a student's total academic record at CPCC is evaluated, regardless of whether or not financial aid was received for the entire period of enrollment.
-Some career studies certificate programs are ineligible for student financial aid, but those credits are counted for all SAP requirements, if the student enrolls later in an eligible program.
+The Central Piedmont Financial Aid Office evaluates Satisfactory Academic Progress before aid is awarded and again after grades are posted for every term, starting with the first semester of enrollment.
+To reasonably measure satisfactory progress toward completion of a degree, diploma or certificate, a student's total academic record at Central Piedmont is evaluated, regardless of whether or not financial aid was received for the entire period of enrollment.
+Some career studies certificate programs are ineligible for student financial aid, but those credits are counted for all SAP requirements if the student enrolls later in an eligible program.

 Quantitative Standards or Pace of Completion